Complete Technical Specifications

 2. Dimensions and Handling

-• The 200: This is the “Goldilocks” scooter.
-It is physically smaller and narrower.
+- The 200: Physically smaller and narrower.
 It has a very low seat height (28.9 inches), making it the best Suzuki scooty for short riders.
-It is incredibly flickable and easy to park.

 Winner: Burgman 200 for agility; Burgman 400 for stability.